mildlyinternet/mildlyinternet.github.io/_posts/2016-02-03-rust-with-ruby.md

 layout: post
 title: Rust with Ruby
 category: code
+description: "Using Rust to optimize hot spots in your Ruby code"
 ---

 I've been writing a bit of Rust lately and I was super curious to see if I could